DavidKarnik/DavidKarnik/README.md

 ## About me ✍️

+Hello there!
+My name is David and these are some of my projects.
+Feel free to use them for good.
+I graduated from electrical engeneering and currently I'm learning as much as I can about IT world.

 - 🔭 I’m currently working on myself
 - 🌱 I’m currently learning how Fullstack works 🤌
 - 💬 Ask me about anything you want to know